Here Comes Trouble

 “Because Penrose is six, she was afraid that she would be blamed.”

 The leaders all turned to look at the terrified little girl shaking, squeezing a teddy bear with eyes redder than the sun.
-She went on to explain what had happened that night, how the noise left then came back into her little shack.
+She went on to explain what had happened that night, how the noise left, and then came back into her little shack.

-Everyone walked over to the little shack pulling beds from it they padded down the ground looking for any sign of a hole, it did not take long before they deemed the two instances to be mere correlation.
-Although they were unable to find a cause of disappearance the distraction was enough to calm everyone down, they started to talk once again instead of mindless shouting.
+Everyone walked over to the little shack pulling beds from it.
+They padded down the ground, looking for any sign of a hole; it did not take long before they deemed the two instances to be a mere correlation.
+Although they were unable to find the cause of the disappearance, the distraction was enough to calm everyone down, and they started to talk once again instead of mindless shouting.

-Another month went by and everyone was housed every little shack facing inwards in a circle while the walls now had cat walks to peer over the tall walls.
-All seemed to be going amazingly, even Joseph had loosened up coming to grips with what happened.
+Another month went by, and everyone was housed in every little shack facing inwards in a circle while the walls now had catwalks to peer over the tall walls.
+All seemed to be going amazingly; even Joseph had loosened up, coming to grips with what happened.

 The people all gathered around Anodyne while Greg took the lead step forward.

-Joseph was the next to step forward, stepping one step closer than Greg, “I could not imagine a world worse than this I have lost everything, my home, my horses, the love of my life, but I refuse to allow the one who caused all this pain to effect me anymore, you have already taken all you can.”
-Joseph raised a spear towards Anodyne “What more can you take from us we have nothing?”
+Joseph was the next to step forward, stepping one step closer than Greg, “I could not imagine a world worse than this.
+I have lost everything, my home, my horses, the love of my life, but I refuse to allow the one who caused all this pain to affect me anymore; you have already taken all you can.”
+Joseph raised a spear towards Anodyne.
+“What more can you take from us?
+We have nothing?”

-Nothing happened to any of the guards that night but Joseph awoke with a grin after a dream of holding Mary in his arms once again, he was elated during the whole day then excited that night as he went to sleep.
+Nothing happened to any of the guards that night, but Joseph awoke with a grin after a dream of holding Mary in his arms once again; he was elated during the whole day and then excited that night as he went to sleep.

-Collapsing to his knees Joseph cried out into the echoing hall of his dreams, “Why, where are you?
-I have searched all of earth for you and still you elude me.”
+Collapsing to his knees, Joseph cried out into the echoing hall of his dreams, “Why, where are you?
+I have searched all of the earth for you, and still, you elude me.”
 Suddenly it dawned upon Joseph.
-“I have searched all of Earth, but I have not searched Hollow I know where to find you.”
+“I have searched all of Earth, but I have not searched Hollow.
+I know where to find you.”

-Joseph rocketed up, by the time he was standing he was back in the camp.
-This time the feel of his dream changed all seemed grey and empty.
-Joseph began to run to the grave where he had tenderly laid Mary when he was stopped by the sound of hushed voices, he slowed to a walk as he walked carefully towards the sound passing by the circle of small shacks heading towards the protective wall.
+Joseph rocketed up, and by the time he was standing, he was back in the camp.
+This time the feel of his dream changed.
+All seemed grey and empty.
+Joseph began to run to the grave where he had tenderly laid Mary when he was stopped by the sound of hushed voices; he slowed to a walk as he walked carefully towards the sound, passing by the circle of small shacks heading towards the protective wall.

-The noises got louder as he drew closer, he rounded the last hut in his way to see Jonathan entwined in ecstasy with Mary in the tall grass beneath the catwalk.
-He was immobilized, his whole body froze as he stared unable to make a sound or even blink as his precious wife was ravaged by a savage.
-His heart sunk lower the longer he was there he knew he was incapable of satisfying Mary the way Jonathan was, her body shook with rapture to every move Johnathon made, further humiliating Joseph.
-Using all his might Joseph slowly closed his eyes bringing him back to Hollow.
-He laid eyes widened staring at the ceiling, he had to know he had to see the spot with his own eyes to make sure that it was not real.
-He slowly crawled from his bed and began a slow walk towards the spot, the sun had just risen providing a calming glow of light that made the dew drops glisten upon the long grass, passing the last hut that was obscuring his view he was once again standing in utter disbelief frozen to the spot.
+The noises got louder as he drew closer; he rounded the last hut on his way to see Jonathan entwined in ecstasy with Mary in the tall grass beneath the catwalk.
+He was immobilized; his whole body froze as he stared, unable to make a sound or even blink as his precious wife was ravaged by a savage.
+His heart sank lower the longer he was there.
+He knew he was incapable of satisfying Mary the way Jonathan was; her body shook with rapture at every move Johnathon made, further humiliating Joseph.
+Using all his might, Joseph slowly closed his eyes, bringing him back to Hollow.
+He laid eyes widened, staring at the ceiling; he had to know.
+He had to see the spot with his own eyes to make sure that it was not real.
+He slowly crawled from his bed and began a slow walk towards the spot; the sun had just risen, providing a calming glow of light that made the dew drops glisten upon the long grass, passing the last hut that was obscuring his view he was once again standing in utter disbelief frozen to the spot.

-Anodyne was taking a moment to sit when his heart started to pound in his chest he could feel fierce vibrations cover his whole body, he had felt this once before when Mary was killed, he knew this means that someone had died.
-Anodyne flew around for a while till he got to Greg’s encampment where an argument had arose, as he came within ear shot he could hear them arguing over what a guard had seen the night before.
-Unaware of what had happened he soaked in all the new information, that a guard had seen Jonathan with a woman dressed in a wedding gown walk to the far side of camp so he avoided that side of the camp for a while.
-Anodyne broke out into laughter realizing what had happened in the camp, while collecting himself Anodyne spied something outside the encampment.
+Anodyne was taking a moment to sit when his heart started to pound in his chest.
+He could feel fierce vibrations covering his whole body; he had felt this once before when Mary was killed, and he knew this meant that someone had died.
+Anodyne flew around for a while till he got to Greg’s encampment, where an argument had arisen; as he came within earshot, he could hear them arguing over what a guard had seen the night before.
+Unaware of what had happened, he soaked in all the new information that a guard had seen Jonathan with a woman dressed in a wedding gown walk to the far side of camp, so he avoided that side of the camp for a while.
+Anodyne broke out into laughter, realizing what had happened in the camp; while collecting himself, Anodyne spied something outside the encampment.